c-sp/age/docs/test-roms/lcd-ly.md

 # LCD LY

-LY is incremented `2` 4-Mhz-clock cycles before the respective scanline is finished.
+LY is incremented `2-3` T4-cycles before the respective scanline is finished.
 LY 153 is shorter than usual,
 LY 0 starts early.